 Sinclair was quite capable of finding loopholes in military and civilian law throughout Season 1 (and made a lot of enemies as a result).
 This came back to bite him in "Eyes", when Colonel Ari ben Zayn (a corrupt Inquisitor General) came to investigate.
 Sinclair tried the usual Rule Fu; it seemed to work at first, but eventually the colonel turned the rules in his favor, forcing Sinclair to change tactics.

-Sinclair did it again in one of the novels—the one where he became a Ranger of the Minbari.
-Part of the ritual to become a Ranger involved drinking something that was not harmful to Minbari, but potentially lethal to humans.
-Sinclair worked out a compromise via Exact Words: the ritual said "taste of it", so he took only a tiny amount of the drink (which was still enough to make him sick, but thankfully not lethal).
+Sinclair did it again in the canon novel "To Dream in the City of Sorrows", when he became the Entil'Zha (leader) of the Rangers.
+Part of the ritual to become an Entil'Zha involved drinking something that was not harmful to Minbari, but potentially lethal to humans.
+Sinclair worked out a compromise via Exact Words: the ritual said "taste of it", so he took only a tiny sip of the drink (which was still enough to make him sick, but thankfully not lethal).
 And since he, in his persona of Valen, ultimately founded the Rangers, he probably arranged for that specific phrasing in the description of the ritual just so he could invoke this.

 Sheridan also used it in Season 3 when he was ordered to 'respect the chain of command' and subsequently disobeyed Nightwatch (as they were a civilian organization not part of the military chain of command) and imprisoned its members for subverting command authority.
 It seems like mastery of loopholes is a prerequisite for EarthForce officers; the officer giving this order made it clear with his facial expression that he was intentionally dropping a hint with the phrasing.